lightlytics/cdrgoat/AWS/3-lambda-enum-iam-privesc/README.md

-# 3. Privilege Escalation via Leaked AWS Access Key and IAM Role Brute Force
+# 3. Privilege Escalation via Lambda and IAM Role Enumeration

 ## 🗺️ Overview
 This scenario demonstrates how a leaked AWS access key can be abused to escalate privileges through weak IAM design.
 An attacker begins with a compromised long-term access key that initially provides only limited permissions, but is able to enumerate roles, policies, and Lambda functions.
 By updating the code of a privileged Lambda function and leveraging attached IAM roles, the attacker discovers predictable role naming conventions and successfully enumerates trust relationships.
 Ultimately, they assume the steamgoat_root role with AdministratorAccess, granting full control of the AWS environment.